rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

  - Repeat these step on another product.
 5. For superusers, below the title must display the links Edit|Delete.
 The edit link must redirect to the edit product page and the delete link must remove the item.
 This can be tested by then searching for the deleted item.
-6. Below these links the details of price, product discription, dimensions, delivery cost must display.
+6. Below these links the details of price, product description, dimensions, delivery cost must display.
 7. A box labelled quanitity must display, followed by the buttons "Keep Shopping and Add to Cart".
 8. Test the quanity box plus and minus button functionality.
-And the add to cart button functionality which should trigger a toast message "Success, Added <item> to your cart".
+And the add to cart button functionality which should trigger a toast message "Success, Added *item* to your cart".
 The toast should also include all of the items in the cart displaying their image, name and quantity .
 Add different quantities of items and check the cart page and the toast to see if the correct number of items was added.
 9. The "Keep Shopping" button should direct to the all products page.